Tcortez/MDD1409/ReadMe.md

 	  4. Create SSH Keys for Github Access
       	1. ssh-keygen -t rsa -C "YourEmail@example.com"
-          1._This will ask if you want to customize the name, you don't.
+          1. _This will ask if you want to customize the name, you don't.
 Just press enter._

 		2. Enter a passphrase
 		3. Re-enter the passphrase